reliatec-gmbh/LibreClinica-docs/dev/dev-machine.rst

 Java
 ^^^^

 Download the supported version of OpenJDK and in order to install it unzip the archive to directory of your choice.

+*Currently LibreClinica still needs Java-8 to be compiled.
+We're working on it but in the meanwhile you need to use Java-8.
+Otherwise you will get errors like ``package javax.annotation does not exist``.*

 Tomcat
 ^^^^^^